-4.4.10.
+4.4.11.
 CPRIT Grants Summary

 Use the template provided on the CARS (https://CPRITGrants.org).
-Provide a description of the progress or final results of all CPRIT-funded projects of the PD or Co-PD, regardless of their connection to this application.
-Indicate how the current application builds on the previous work or addresses new areas of cancer prevention and control services.
-Applications that are missing this document and for which CPRIT records show a PD and/or Co-PD with previous or current CPRIT funds will be administratively withdrawn.
+Provide a listing of all CPRIT-funded projects of the PD or Co-PD, regardless of their connection to this application.

-4.4.11.
+4.4.12.
 Budget and Justification

 Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, equipment, supplies, contractual expenses, services delivery, and other expenses.
 CPRIT funds will be distributed on a reimbursement basis.

 Applications requesting more than the maximum allowed cost (total costs) as specified in section 2.10 will be administratively withdrawn.